 As you enter the world of adoption, it can be difficult to navigate through all of the legal terms and jargon.
-In addition to learning positive adoption language, it is important to learn legal adoption language.
+In addition to learning a positive adoption language, it is important to learn a legal adoption language.
 Here is a list of some of the most important terms you will need to know.

 Home Study: The process completed to ensure adoptive parents are appropriate to adopt a child.
 This process can include a background check, home evaluation, social work visits, education, health status, references, and financial statements.

 Open Adoption: Contact information is exchanged between birth parents and adoptive parents for potential contact after placement.
 The frequency or amount of openness is determined by the adoptive parents or may be established in an adoption agreement.
 It can include a combination of exchanging letters and pictures, electronic communication, phone calls, visits, etc.

 Closed Adoption/Confidential Adoption: No contact information is exchanged between the birth parents and the adoptive parents.

 Private Adoption/Direct Placement/Identified Adoption: An adoption that occurs independently between the biological mother (and sometimes the biological father) and the adoptive parents without the involvement of an agency.

 Adoption Facilitator: A person who assists prospective adoptive parents in finding a child to adopt.